Anxiety and Panic

 Hypnotherapy for anxiety

-Hypnosis can get rid of anxiety.
+Hypnosis can get rid of anxiety and panic attacks.

 Those anxious feelings, those thoughts that go round and round, can stop.